Noise Reducing Glazing – A Guide

 More importantly, the added benefit of laminated glazing is security.
 Windows equipped with such glazing are much harder to break into.

 Noise reducing glazing can be used effectively in-home or office environments to separate rooms and workspaces, more aesthetically pleasing than a wall and offering more light while maintaining acoustic integrity.
 Hugo Carter install soundproof internal windows and also soundproof internal doors.

 Our website features a number of articles about the applications of acoustic secondary glazing and acoustic glass including its suitability for use in listed buildings.
+We also have a definitive guide on how to soundproof your home.
 If you have any specific questions or general enquiries, please call or email and we will be pleased to offer help and advice.